BIMSBbioinfo/atlas_tissue_representation/README.md

 Code, figures, and reproduction instructions for the manuscript:

 **"Tissue-supervised latent representations from a curated 118K-sample multi-source bulk RNA-seq compendium"**
-A. Pande, A. Akalin (MDC Berlin / BIMSB)
+A. Pande, B. Uyar, A. Akalin (MDC Berlin / BIMSB)

 This repository contains the analysis code and figure-generation scripts.
 Large files (model weights, the HDF5 training compendium, pre-computed embeddings) are